senchalabs/philogl/docs/fx.md

 ### Options:

 * duration - (*numer*, optional) The duration of the animation in milliseconds.
 Default's 1000.
+* delay - (*numer*, optional) The delay before triggering the animation in milliseconds.
+Default's 0.
-* transition - (*object*, optional) One of the tweening functions in Fx.Transition (described below).
+* transition - (*object*, optional) One of the tweening functions in Fx.Transitions (described below).
 Default's Fx.Transition.Quart.easeInOut.
 * onCompute - (*function*) A callback for each step of the animation.
 The first parameter of the callback is *delta* a number between [0, 1].
 * onComplete - (*function*) A callback executed when the animation is finished.